milesstoetzner/stoetzms-can2x/README.md

 ## Dependencies

-The licenses of our prod dependencies are as follows.
+The licenses of the dependencies that `can2x` uses in production are as follows.

 ```
 license-checker --production --summary --onlyAllow "MIT;Apache-2.0;Python-2.0;BSD-2-Clause;BSD-3-Clause;ISC;CC-BY-3.0;CC0-1.0;PSF;0BSD;BlueOak-1.0.0"
-├─ MIT: 192
+├─ MIT: 193
-├─ ISC: 59
+├─ ISC: 58
 ├─ Apache-2.0: 3
 ├─ BSD-2-Clause: 2
 ├─ BSD-3-Clause: 2